 Q:What important functions are affected by severe, acute, or chronic liver disease?

-A:The digestive system.
-The liver is part of the digestive system.
-Organs responsible for ingesting, processing, and removing food from the body are considered digestive organs; and include the salivary glands, the mouth, esophagus, stomach, small intestine, liver, gallbladder, pancreas, colon, rectum, and anus.
+In addition to its other functions, the liver is considered part of the digestive system since it secretes bile to help process foods.
+Organs considered to be part of the digestive system include the salivary glands, mouth, esophagus, stomach, small intestine, liver, gallbladder, pancreas, colon, rectum, and anus.